Arlington National Cemetery: American Civil War

-In April 1861, following the Confederate States Army bombing of Fort Sumter in the Battle of Fort Sumter and the Union Army's subsequent surrender of the fort, the American Civil War was launched, and Virginia promptly seceded from the Union.
-On 15 April, realizing that Fort Sumter's fall left the national capital of Washington, D.C. highly vulnerable to Confederate attack and occupation, President Lincoln called for 75,000 volunteers from around the Union to help defend it.
+In April 1861, following the Confederate States Army bombing of Fort Sumter in the Battle of Fort Sumter and the Union army's subsequent surrender of the fort, the American Civil War was launched, and Virginia promptly seceded from the Union.
+Virginia's secession left the national capital of Washington, D.C., directly across the Potomac River from Arlington Plantation in what was then Virginia's Alexandria County, highly vulnerable to Confederate attack and occupation.
+Realizing this, on 15 April, President Lincoln called for 75,000 volunteers from around the Union to help defend the capital.

-Five days after Lincoln's call for 75,000 volunteers to defend the national capital, on 20 April, Robert E. Lee, embracing the cause of Virginia's separation from the Union, resigned his U.S. Army commission to lead Virginia's separatist armed forces; the following year, on 1 June 1862, Lee was appointed commander of the Army of Northern Virginia, the Confederate Army's primary military force.
+On 20 April, Robert E. Lee, embracing the cause of Virginia's separation from the Union, resigned his U.S. Army commission to lead Virginia's separatist armed forces.
+The following year, on 1 June 1862, Lee was appointed commander of the Army of Northern Virginia, the Confederate Army's primary military force.

 When the Civil War commenced, American military personnel who died in battle near Washington, D.C., were buried at the United States Soldiers' Cemetery in Washington, D.C., or Alexandria Cemetery in Alexandria, Virginia.
 By late 1863, however, both cemeteries were nearly full.

 On 3 May 1861, General Winfield Scott ordered Brigadier General Irvin McDowell to clear all troops not loyal to the Union from Arlington and neighboring Alexandria.
 On 7 May 1861, however, the Confederate-aligned Virginia militia captured Arlington and Arlington House.
 With Confederate forces occupying the high ground of Arlington, the neighboring national capital in Washington, D.C. was left vulnerable to Confederate Army attack.

 Despite not wanting to leave Arlington House, Mary Lee believed her estate would soon be recaptured by Union soldiers.
 On 14 May, she buried many of her family treasures on the grounds, and then left for her sister's estate at Ravensworth in present-day Fairfax County, Virginia.
 Some of the personal property she buried included family portraits that were stolen by Union soldiers.
 McDowell occupied Arlington without opposition on 24 May.